Richmondo17/PaddlePong/README.md

 ## Description

 This is a mini two-player ping pong game that records points for each player and then declares a winner at the end of the game.
-Each player starts with 2 points, and the first to zero points loses the match.
-A game over screen will be displayed
+Each player starts with 2 points, and the first to 0 points loses the match.
+A game over screen will be displayed, declaring the winner.

 ## Getting Started